Yandex Cloud

 2. Select Compute Cloud.

-4. Locate the created VM and click on its name.
+4. Find the created VM and click its name.

-5. Under Network, copy the address from the Public IPv4 field.
+5. Under Network, copy the IP address from the Public IPv4 address field.

 Before you transfer your files, do the following:

-• Install the text editor nano.
-You need it to edit some of the configuration files.
+• Install the nano text editor.
+You will need it to edit some of the configuration files.

-• Install and configure phpMyAdmin to manage the site database.
+• Install and configure phpMyAdmin to manage the website DB.

 Ubuntu